Islandora/islandora_scholar/README.md

 ## Introduction

-Islandora Scholar is a suite of modules designed to help Islandora function as an Institutional Repository.
+Islandora Scholar is a module designed to help Islandora function as an Institutional Repository.
 It provides a framework for handling Citation and Thesis objects, and a variety of additional features for working with citations.

-It includes:
+### It will soon include:
 * Citation Content Model and Thesis Content Model (and associated default forms)
-* Display formatted citations based on MODS data based on user-uploaded CSL files
+* Display formatted citations based on Drupal fields and RDF data model based.
-* (optional) tab on Citation objects containing the self-archiving policies of the associated periodical, based on Sherpa/RoMEO
 * (optional) links on Citation and Thesis objects to search for them in Google Scholar or your local discovery layer
-* Importers and populators to create objects based on DOIs, PMIDs, Endnote XML, or RIS files (see associated submodules)
 * Ability to embargo objects or datastreams permanently or with a time limit (see Scholar Embargo submodule)
-* Google Scholar-ready microdata in meta tags
+* Optimized Google Scholar microdata in meta tags

 ## Requirements

-This module requires the following modules/libraries:
+This module requires Drupal 8|9 and the following modules/libraries:

 * ...